Skip to main content

 Wrike's new Dark Mode feature allows users to switch to a darker interface, reducing eye strain and enhancing visual comfort while working.

-Request Forms additionally received significant improvements, allowing the use of any blueprints and custom item types within space-level request forms.
-The update also restored the ability to convert account-level request forms into space-level ones and introduced support for all question types as conditional follow-ups, enhancing the versatility of request forms.
+Request Forms saw major improvements, including support for any blueprints and custom item types in space-level forms.
+Users can now convert account-level forms to space-level and use all question types as conditional follow-ups, boosting form flexibility.

-These updates are particularly beneficial for project managers, team leads, and administrators who rely on Wrike for project coordination and communication.
-The introduction of Dark Mode caters to users who prefer a darker interface, while the enhancements in Table View and Request Forms provide more flexibility in data sharing and form customization.
+These updates benefit project managers, team leads, and admins by improving coordination and communication.
+Dark Mode supports visual preferences, while enhanced Table View and Request Forms offer better data sharing and customization.

 Verdict: Not.
 Dark mode is great for the eyes, but isn’t especially new or different.